-The primary mission of the FMCSA is to reduce crashes, injuries, and fatalities involving large trucks and buses.
-Among its functions, the FMCSA:
+The primary mission of the Federal Motor Carrier Safety Administration (FMCSA) is to reduce crashes, injuries and fatalities involving large trucks and buses.
+Among its functions, FMCSA:

-- Develops and enforces data-driven regulations that balance motor carrier safety with efficiency - Harnesses safety information systems to focus on higher-risk carriers in enforcing safety regulations - Conducts roadside inspections of commercial motor vehicles and/or drivers by Motor Carrier Safety Assistance Program (MCSAP) inspectors
+- Develops and enforces data-driven regulations that balance motor carrier safety with efficiency. - Harnesses safety information systems to focus on higher risk carriers in enforcing safety regulations. - Conducts roadside inspections of commercial motor vehicles and/or drivers by Motor Carrier Safety Assistance Program (MCSAP) Inspectors.

-The MCSAP inspectors conduct roadside examinations to check that drivers and vehicles are in compliance with the Federal Motor Carrier Safety Regulations and/or Hazardous Materials Regulations.
+These inspectors conduct roadside examinations to check that drivers and vehicles are in compliance with the Federal Motor Carrier Safety Regulations and/or Hazardous Materials Regulations.
 If an inspection results in serious violations, the driver will be issued a driver or vehicle Out-of-Service Order.
 These violations must be corrected before the driver or vehicle can return to service.